OpenSpace/openspace.github.io/docs/builders/ephemeris/horizons-gui.md

 <div style="text-align:center"><img src="images/gui.png"/></div>

 # The Horizons Tool
-In the new window there are a few places where you can input specifications for what Horizons data you want to access.
+In the new window, there are a few places where you can input specifications for what Horizons data you want to access.
 Once you have entered all information you can press the *Save* button at the bottom of the window.
-At this point OpenSpace will ask the Horizons service for the data you want and download it and store it on your computer.
+At this point, OpenSpace will ask the Horizons service for the data you want and download it and store it on your computer.
 This wiki will go through every step of this process and explain what each field in the UI means.
 This process is very similar to how you would do it on the Horizons web page.
 Read more about that [here](horizons-web).

 The following sections describe each field of the Horizons UI.